-If you’re planning to get broadband for the first time, are moving house, or have recently gained the option for broadband in your area, the process can seem quite daunting.
-There are a lot of technical terms, lots of things to learn and consider when making your choices.
+If you’re planning to get broadband for the first time, are moving house, or have finally gotten access, the process can see quite daunting.
+There are technical terms and lots of things to learn and consider when making your choices.

 How does broadband installation work?

 First, let’s cover the mechanics of broadband installation.
 What happens, how long it takes, and the installation process for both ADSL and fibre optic broadband.

 What's ADSL broadband?

 ADSL stands for ‘Asymmetric Digital Subscriber Line’.
 It’s broadband technology that allows the transfer data across regular telephone lines.
 You can make calls at the same time as being connected to the internet.

 An ADSL line will, at minimum, allow for a broadband connection of up to 8Mb.
 These days, that’s pretty slow and won’t allow you to do much other than emailing or basic web searches.

 ADSL2+ is now available at nearly all exchanges across the UK with slightly faster data transfer rates of around 10-11Mb.

 Your choice of broadband provider is your own, but there are things out of your control that will have an impact on your decision.
 For example:

 - Are you in a Virgin Media cable area?